rdkcentral/ThunderNanoServices/examples/TestController/doc/TestControllerPlugin.md

 | (property) | object | Description of a test |
 | (property).description | string | Test description |

-> The *test* shall be passed as the index to the property, e.g. *TestController.1.description@JSONRPC*.
+> The *test* argument shall be passed as the index to the property, e.g. *TestController.1.description@JSONRPC*.

 ### Errors